 Some of the symptoms of Canine Cognitive Dysfunction can be very disruptive and even destructive.

 Others are simply irritating or inconvenient.

-All of them are signs that your senior dog is scared, anxious and confused – so patience and understanding is needed.
+All of them are signs that your senior dog is scared, anxious, and confused – so patience and understanding are needed.
 Sometimes in bucket-loads.